DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/12-12 Character Portrait Feedback.md

 !![](<../../../../_Meta/Attachments/Pasted image 20251212170437.png>)

-Depending on how angled the body is, the far arm should be !![](<../../../../_Meta/Attachments/maxresdefault.jpg>)
+- Depending on how angled the body is, the far arm should be a little obscured by the torso.
+!![](<../../../../_Meta/Attachments/maxresdefault.jpg>)

 # Tarun

 # Hidetomo
+-